 Reshoring doesn’t mean what some companies think it means.

 Bringing manufacturing back to the U.S. is all the rage.
-There are many promising signs for electric vehicle (EV) evolution and infrastructure charging out of the country, but, according to The Reshoring Institute Executive Director Rosemary Coates, there’s more to it than what meets the eye.
+According to The Reshoring Institute Executive Director Rosemary Coates, there’s more to it than what meets the eye.

 Organizations also mistakenly view “supply chain” as generic and singular, instead of a complex orchestration of multiple supply chains.